 A Nigerian company shall observe certain annual compliance requirements, including the requirement to hold an annual general meeting of shareholders every year and file annual returns to the CAC within 42 days of completion of the annual general meeting.
 The company shall also make annual tax filings to the FIRS.
+There may be other annual compliance requirements that a company will be obliged to comply with subject to a number of other factors, including the industry it operates in and the type of licences it holds.

-Name of the firm Trust Law Chambers.
-Brief background of the firm and its work Trust Law Chambers is a leading corporate and commercial law firm in Rwanda that has been providing world-class legal advice and transaction services to a wide range of international and local clients since 2004.
-Lawyers who worked on this questionnaire Davis Higiro and Richard Balenzi.
+Name of the firm Trust Law Chambers Brief background of the firm and its work Trust Law Chambers is a leading corporate and commercial law firm in Rwanda that has been providing world-class legal advice and transaction services to a wide range of international and local clients since 2004.
+Lawyers who worked on this questionnaire Davis Higiro and Arnold Ndahiro

-Law No 007/2021 of 05/02/2021 Governing Companies (Law)
+Law No 007/2021 of 05/02/2021 Governing Companies (Law) and Law No 019/2023 of 30/03/2023 amending Law No 007/2021 of 05/02/2021 Governing Companies.